arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ![Git-repo finished sync](assets/repo_sync_finished.png)

 ***NOTE: If you are a FoundriesFactory subscriber and want to build your Factory sources locally, please use the manifest link for your Factory as below.
-This is not recommended as images build locally cannot register to the Factory and receive OTAs.***
+This is not recommended as images built locally cannot register to the Factory and receive OTAs.***

 #### Set Up The Portenta X8 Distribution